joyqvq/deprecated-joyqvq.github.io/_posts/2023-01-19-thresholdsig-multisig.md

 However, the key generation setup requires more care because each threshold signature participant **receives** (instead of generating with their own randomness) a private key share.
 The aggregated public key can be learned afterwards and the parameters `t` and `n` are both taken into account during generation.
 This gives raise to two different mechanisms:

-- Centralized dealer for key share generation: The most naive implementation here is that a trusted dealer can generate a global private key.
+- **Centralized dealer**: The most naive implementation here is that a trusted dealer can generate a global private key.
 By splitting the global private key using a simple yet powerful primitive: Shamir Secret Sharing Scheme, the dealer sends each party its corresponding key share.

+This comes with few obvious tradeoffs: 1) The dealer is assumed to be honest that each key share is valid 2) The delivery of key share in the broadcast channel is assumed to be secure 3) The dealer is assumed to destroy the global private key.

 The first one can be alleviated by having each signer provide a zero-knowledge proof for correctness.
 The second tradeoff can be avoided with a setup like DKG below where it is guaranteed that no one learns about the global private key.

-- Distributed key generation: Generally speaking, this step runs in two rounds of communication.
+- **Distributed key generation**: Generally speaking, this step runs in two rounds of communication.
 First, each participant acts like a central dealer of Feldman's VSS protocol.
-After each participant selects a secret x_i, they first broadcast a commitment to x_i others, and then broadcast a secret share of x_i.
+After each participant selects a secret $x_i$, they first broadcast a commitment to $x_i$ others, and then broadcast a secret share of $x_i$.

 Note: There are many variants of the DKG protocol to discuss that are out of scope of this writing, so here we only briefly mention the simplified setup.
-See more on this topic [here](https://www.cs.umd.edu/~gasarch/TOPICS/secretsharing/feldmanVSS.pdf) and [here] (https://eprint.iacr.org/2021/005.pdf).
+See more on this topic [here](https://www.cs.umd.edu/~gasarch/TOPICS/secretsharing/feldmanVSS.pdf) and [here](https://eprint.iacr.org/2021/005.pdf).

 ### Verifying Aggregated Signature